estevezb/GIS-Tools/README.md

 Run the scripts within ArcGIS Pro’s Python window or an external Python IDE with ArcPy enabled.

 ## Instructions
-Refer to the following resources for detailed steps:

-Installing and Using Tools:

-Instructions Installing and Using Tool in ArcGIS Pro.txt provides detailed setup instructions.
+- Building Damage Workflow Instructions Installing and Using Tool in ArcGIS Pro.txt provides detailed setup instructions.

-## ArcPy Function Descriptions:

-Review the comments and documentation within scripts for code-level guidance.
+- ArcPy function description review the comments and documentation within scripts for code-level guidance.

+- Template Project File: download the template package (https://arcg.is/DHPrW1) and open on your local machine.
+Intended for workflow automation

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements or additional tools.